BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

 4. The MOC communicates results to the server and the server communicates the results to the client.

 # Vision and Goals
-We will be creating a containerized plugin for ChRIS that enables end-users to do their image processing using FreeSurfer on Power9 computers in the Mass Open Cloud.
+We will be creating a containerized plugin for ChRIS that enables end-users to do their MRI image processing on Power9 computers in the Mass Open Cloud.
+We will be containerizing the mri_convert application of Freesurfer, which is an open-source brain imaging software package.

-(FreeSurfer is a software package used for processing and analyzing buman brain MRI images.
-This is what will be containerized to run on PowerPC.)

 High level goals include:
 * Compile mri_convert application of Freesurfer software package on PowerPC